 Assuming you are done reading and understanding the entire 12 chapters in our very first module – Introduction to stock markets, you are now warmed up to dig deeper!

 The objective of the first module is to give you a quick hands-on introduction to the stock markets.
-In our endeavor to introduce the stock markets to you, we have carefully selected concepts that you need to know, especially if you are absolutely new to markets.
+In our endeavour to introduce the stock markets to you, we have carefully selected concepts you need to know, especially if you are absolutely new to markets.
 If you have many unanswered questions at this stage, it is a good sign.
 You will find your answers as we proceed to other modules.

 - Introduction to Stock Markets